-- (a) Minimum lot size: 5 acres - (b) An applicant may also specify a particular use that falls under agritourism in addition to those listed in this section.
+- (a) Minimum lot size: 2 acres - (b) An applicant may also specify a particular use that falls under agritourism in addition to those listed in this section.
 For example, restroom facilities in a variety of formats may be included. - (c) A master planned approach that includes multiple agritourism uses on a farm is encouraged.
-An approved Agritourism Master Plan is required.
+In order to follow this approach, an approved Agritourism Master Plan is required.
+Agritourism uses and associated facilities included in an approved master plan shall determine the allowable uses and conditions of use.
 Applicants proposing multiple agritourism uses shall follow the requirements of Section 309.10.
 Following approval of an Agritourism Master Plan, an applicant may choose the timing to implement agritourism uses approved in the master plan.